Kitchen Islands With Seating – Advice, Ideas & Inspiration

 For raised breakfast bar height kitchen island seating, you should have a bar stool that is between 75-85cm to seat height.

-Raised breakfast bar seating at kitchen islands tend to be about 15-20cm higher than the standard countertop height, making them between 102-109cm to the underside of the worktop.
+Raised breakfast bar seating at kitchen islands tends to be about 15-20cm higher than the standard countertop height, making them between 102-109cm to the underside of the worktop.
 However, these heights can vary quite a bit depending on the kitchen design.
 Because of this, you should use the same principle of allowing around 15-30cm of room from the top of the bar stool seat to the underside of the countertop, to allow a comfortable amount of room for your legs.

 Kitchen Island Seating Variations